Cecil H. Underwood: Early life and education

-After graduation, he became an Army reservist during World War II before enrolling in Salem College in Harrison County.
-He graduated in 1943, where he had been elected president of the student body and a member of Sigma Phi Epsilon fraternity.
+He graduated from Tyler Consolidated High School in 1939 and later enrolled at Salem University in Harrison County, where he was student body president and a member of Sigma Phi Epsilon fraternity.
+He earned his bachelor's degree in 1943.

-After college, he taught high school biology in St. Marys, Pleasants County, West Virginia from 1943 to 1946.
+During World War II, he served as an Army Reservist before returning to teach high school biology in St. Marys, West Virginia (1943–1946).
+He later pursued a master's degree from West Virginia University, which he completed in 1965.

-While at Salem College, he met his future wife, Hovah Hall through her two sisters who were his classmates.
-They were wed on July 25, 1948 at Knotts Methodist Church in Grantsville.
+Early political career

-From 1946 to 1950, Underwood taught at Marietta College in Marietta, Ohio.
-He then served as Vice President of Salem College from 1950 to 1956.
-Nine years later he received a master's degree from West Virginia University.
+At just 22 years old, Underwood launched his political career by winning a seat in the West Virginia House of Delegates in 1944.
+He served six consecutive terms (1944–1956) and became House Minority Leader in 1949, 1951, 1953, and 1955.

-At the age of 22, Underwood entered politics by running as a Republican for the West Virginia House of Delegates, winning six terms from 1944 to 1956.
-He served as House Minority Leader in 1949, 1951, 1953 and 1955.
+In addition to his political work, he was a college professor and administrator, teaching at Marietta College (1946–1950) and later serving as vice president of Salem College (1950–1956).

-First term as governor
+First term as governor (1957–1961)

 Underwood's 1956 election as Governor of West Virginia marked the first election of a Republican to the office since 1928.
-He had defeated Charleston Mayor John T. Copenhaver by only 7,200 votes in the primary, and had made a decisive victory against Democratic U.S. Representative Robert Mollohan in the general election by 63,000 votes.
+He had defeated Charleston Mayor John T. Copenhaver by only 7,200 votes in the primary, and enjoyed a decisive victory against Democratic U.S. Representative Robert Mollohan in the general election by 63,000 votes.
 Only a week prior to the election, it was discovered that Mollohan had received $20,000 and two cars from a coal operator on a strip mine at a male reformatory in Pruntytown while Mollohan was superintendent of the institution.
 Underwood had turned 34 years old only one day before the election, making him one of the youngest U.S. governors to have ever been elected.

 Following the lead of Governor William C. Marland, the Democrat who preceded him in office, Underwood continued the desegregation of West Virginia schools without violent confrontation at all levels and was a supporter of civil rights legislation.

 The previous governors since 1932 had all been Democrats.
 His first act as governor was to go on the new medium of television and inform every state employee that they were fired.
 He stated that this was the only way to destroy the corrupt "machine" system.
 He later advocated an organized civil service and retirement pension system, and provided temporary employment relief for low-income families.

 Underwood was instrumental in the creation of the West Virginia Mental Health Department, and oversaw creation of the interstate highway in the state, He oversaw the last three executions in the state, all in 1959.